Alastair Reynolds

 The Prefect marked a return to the Revelation Space universe.
 Like Chasm City, it is a stand-alone novel within that setting.
 It is set prior to any of the other Revelation Space novels, though still 200 years after the original human settlement is established on the planet Yellowstone in the Epsilon Eridani system.
 It was published in the United Kingdom on 2 April 2007.
 Since its publication, the title of The Prefect has been changed to Aurora Rising to more align with the name of the sequel, Elysium Fire, which was published in 2018, marking the first novel length return to the Revelation Space universe since 2007.
 This sub-series within the Revelation Space universe is now called The Prefect Dreyfus Emergencies.
 Reynolds states that he has "tentative plans for three more Dreyfus titles, with an arc that would eventually take him beyond Yellowstone, and then back again."

 House of Suns is a standalone novel set in the same universe as his novella "Thousandth Night" from the One Million A.D. anthology.
 It was released in the UK on 17 April 2008 and in the US on 2 June 2009.
 Reynolds described it as "Six million years in the future, starfaring clones, tensions between human and robot metacivilisations, King Crimson jokes."
 As with Pushing Ice, Reynolds also states that he is "firmly intending" to return to the House of Suns setting to write a sequel.

 Terminal World, published in March 2010 was described by Reynolds as "a kind of steampunk-tinged planetary romance, set in the distant future".
 As with Century Rain, Reynolds has said that he does not plan any further work in the universe of Terminal World.

 In June 2009 Reynolds signed a new deal, worth £1 million, with his British publishers for ten books to be published over the next ten years.

 Between 2012 and 2015 Reynolds released three novels set in a new universe called Poseidon's Children: Blue Remembered Earth (2012), On the Steel Breeze (2014), and Poseidon's Wake (2015).
-The novels comprise a hard science fiction trilogy dealing with the expansion of the human species into the solar system and beyond, and the emergence of Africa as a spacefaring, technological super-state.
+The novels comprise a hard science fiction trilogy dealing with the expansion of the human species into the Solar System and beyond, and the emergence of Africa as a spacefaring, technological super-state.

 His Doctor Who novel Harvest of Time was published in June 2013.

+His forthcoming work includes "Banish", which will be appearing in Multiverses by Preston Grassmann (ed.) for Titan Publishing.